brian6484/brian6484.github.io/_posts/spring/2022-03-11-WhenToAddBusinessLogicToDomain.md

 ## A new perspective
 From object-oriented perspective, it is best to implement business logic where the data is present in the entity.
+This is called **Domain Model Pattern**.

+Whereas if most of the business logic is in the Service layer, it is called **Transaction script pattern**.

 ```java